CepedaBrayan/Uni-Fisher-API/README.md

-# EMAIL EVENT CATCHER
+# UNI FISHER API

 ## Overview

-This project is developed using [FastAPI](https://fastapi.tiangolo.com/), Docker, SQLAlchemy, Alembic, and PostgreSQL.
+Application to scrape university cut scores via API REST.

 ### Architecture

+This project is developed using [FastAPI](https://fastapi.tiangolo.com/) and Docker by far.
 The choice of tools and technologies for this project is driven by specific requirements.
-FastAPI is chosen for its efficiency in creating REST APIs quickly.
-PostgreSQL, a relational database, is selected to establish relationships between customers, emails, products, and events.
+FastAPI is chosen for its efficiency in creating REST APIs quickly, its performance, and its ease of use.
+Docker is chosen for its ease of use and its ability to create a portable environment for the project.

 ## Getting Started

 Follow these steps to set up and run the project:

-1. Extract the project from the provided archive.
+1. Clone the repository.
-2. Open Docker Desktop (compatible with macOS and Windows).
+2. Open Docker Desktop (compatible with macOS and Windows) or Docker Engine (compatible with Linux) and ensure that it is running.
-3. Open a terminal in the project's root path and run the following commands:
+3. Open a terminal into .docker folder and run the following commands:

 ```bash
 docker-compose build
 docker-compose up
 ```

-4. Open a browser and navigate to http://localhost:8000/docs to access the API documentation.
+4. Open a browser and navigate to http://localhost:8080/docs to access the API documentation and play with the API.

 # Testing

 Testing is done using [pytest](https://docs.pytest.org/en/stable/).
-The test cases are located in the `test` folder.
+The test files are located in the `test` folder.

-## Test Details

-The tests are designed as follows:

-- **Test Data:** Utilizing the provided .json examples to create comprehensive testing cases.
-- **Objective:** Each test is intended to achieve a response code of 200 for the JSON payload sent to the POST endpoint.

 ## Running Tests

 To run the tests, follow these steps:

+1. Up the application:

+    ```bash
+    docker-compose up
+    ```
-1. Create a bash session into the container:
+1. Open a terminal into the .docker folder and create a bash session:

     ```bash
     docker-compose exec backend bash